-Yes I've always thought the water at LG wasn't drinkable, same with the water at the rest stop (Wheatley?) on Lake George (though there wasn't a sign at Wheatley when I was there on Sunday so maybe it's ok now?).
-Pi$$ed me off that they have needle disposal system for junkies but no fresh drinking water.
+Yes I've always thought the water at LG wasn't drinkable, same with the water at the rest stop (Wheatley?) on Lake George (though there wasn't a sign at Wheatley when I was there on Sunday so maybe it's ok now?). !!
+BAN ME NOW FOR SWEARING !! me off that they have needle disposal system for junkies but no fresh drinking water.
 Priorities are waaaay out of whack.

 Anyway, a couple of pics from yesterdays ride, rode from Jindy to Charlottes Pass and return.

 Been pumping out the kms during my break, 700km in 8 days, almost glad to come back to work for the rest...I said almost...

 Had a nice roll out to Sutton and back this morning, not sure of the kms, haven't got a computer on the bike.
 I was contemplating doing the Bilbies ride as I haven't done that for a while but glad now I didn't after hearing about the crash.

 Great pics Ross.
 Would love to get up to the snowys one summer.